From Greek to Indian: Discovering Whether Feta Cheese Can Substitute for Paneer

 Strictly speaking, if it is not manufactured in central mainland Greece and a few selected Greek islands, it is not feta but simply “white cheese.”

-Feta is rarely used for cooking and is more likely to be used in a salad, with the exception of spanakopita, a traditional Greek pastry.
+Feta is rarely used for cooking and is more likely to be used in a salad, except spanakopita, a traditional Greek pastry.

 It is a salty cheese, and this can affect the taste of the dish.